Mosasaurus: History of taxonomy

 Because nomenclatural rules were not well-defined at the time, 19th century scientists did not give Mosasaurus a proper diagnosis during its initial descriptions, which led to ambiguity in how the genus is defined.
 This led Mosasaurus to become a wastebasket taxon containing as many as fifty different species.
-A 2017 study by Hallie Street and Michael Caldwell performed the first proper diagnosis and description of the M. hoffmannii holotype, which allowed a major taxonomic cleanup confirming five species as likely valid—M. hoffmannii, M. missouriensis, M. conodon, M. lemonnieri, and M. beaugei.
+A 2017 study by Hallie Street and Michael Caldwell performed the first proper diagnosis and description of the M. hoffmanni holotype, which allowed a major taxonomic cleanup confirming five species as likely valid—M. hoffmanni, M. missouriensis, M. conodon, M. lemonnieri, and M. beaugei.
 The study also held four additional species from Pacific deposits—M. mokoroa, M. hobetsuensis, M. flemingi, and M. prismaticus—to be possibly valid, pending a future formal reassessment.
 (Note: Street & Caldwell (2017) also included M. dekayi as a potentially valid species without addressing in detail its dubious status.)
-Street & Caldwell (2017) was derived from Street's 2016 doctoral thesis, which contained a phylogenetic study proposing the constraining of Mosasaurus into four species—M. hoffmannii, M. missouriensis, M. lemonnieri, and a proposed new species M. glycys—with M. conodon and the Pacific taxa recovered as belonging to different genera and M. beaugei view as a junior synonym (Note: Street & Caldwell (2017) revised this assessment of M. beaugei and found it to be a distinct species based on additional anatomical distinctions.) of M. hoffmannii.
+Street & Caldwell (2017) was derived from Street's 2016 doctoral thesis, which contained a phylogenetic study proposing the constraining of Mosasaurus into four species—M. hoffmanni, M. missouriensis, M. lemonnieri, and a proposed new species M. glycys—with M. conodon and the Pacific taxa recovered as belonging to different genera and M. beaugei view as a junior synonym (Note: Street & Caldwell (2017) revised this assessment of M. beaugei and found it to be a distinct species based on additional anatomical distinctions.) of M. hoffmanni.
 (Note: As the proposal remains restricted to a PhD thesis, it is defined as an unpublished work per Article 8 of the ICZN and therefore is not yet formally valid.)